allison-sitti/PA7/README.md

     testresults_task3_v1.txt
     testresults_task3_v2.txt

+To run task 4:
+    python task4.py {name of image}

 # Part B: Performance comparison for task 2
 For task 2, the Cifar-10 data tested better than the ImageNet data.
 The accuracy of the tested Cifar-10 data was 0.8382, while ImageNet accuracy was 0.6575